Carmel “Reval”: The Good, The Bad and The Ugly

 The Carmel Town Board should be commended for making a brave and tough decision, in most ways it is the proper thing to do and was very necessary.
 I just think some wise adjustments need to be made.

--Jennifer Maher, Chairwoman, the Putnam County Chambers of Commerce
+-Jennifer Maher, Chairwoman, the Putnam County Chamber of Commerce, “A business advocacy group”

 Click HERE to participate in the Transportation Task Force Commercial Districts and Chambers Survey.